nivedita-watpade/learning-javascript/09-Data-Structures-Operators/Notes.md

 console.log(orderSet.has('Pizza')); // true
 console.log(orderSet.has('Bread')); // false

-//add(): method is used to add new elemt in the set
-In below example only one element is added in the set bcoz set is unique orderSet.add('Biryani');
+//add(): method is used to add new element in the set In below example only one element is added in the set bcoz set is unique orderSet.add('Biryani');
 orderSet.add('Biryani');